phun-ky/phun-ky.github.io/_drafts/trusted-data.md

 The programmer interpreted the information in another way that his wife expected.
 You can argue exetnsively about why he interpreted it that way..

-The wife, obviously for some people...
+The wife, obviously for most people, assumed that the message was interpreted the same way she did.
+She assumed that her husband had the same understanding of what she asked.
+The data was interpreted differently.

 But we can interpret this example even further: